Which visa you’ll need depends on why you’re visiting or moving.

 Visas are legal documents that allow those from another country to enter the US for a stated period of time and specific purpose.

-With an overwhelming 150 different visas offered under US immigration law, it can feel like there’s a visa for any reason you can imagine.
+There are over 150 different visas offered under US immigration law.
 But these visas fall under two main categories: nonimmigrant visas for temporary visits and immigrant visas for people ultimately intending to immigrate indefinitely.

 Choosing a visa that’s right for your situation